 As seen above, there's a simplified registration procedure under GST.
-However, this easy registration procedure was unduly misused by fly-bynight operators.
-Thus, in an endeavor to curb/check such operators and to increase compliance, aadhaar e-KYC based registration has been introduced under the GST law.
-Aadhaar authentication is mandatory for the new applicants (whether individual applicant an or otherwise) in order to be eligible for grant of registration.
-Aadhaar Authentication is required to be complied with, by the persons applying for GST registration as normal taxpayer/ composition/ casual taxable person/ Input Service Distributor (ISD)/ SEZ Developer/ SEZ Unit etc. in Form GST REG 01.
+However, this easy registration procedure was unduly misused by fly-by-night operators.
+Thus, in an endeavor to curb/check such operators and to increase compliance, aadhaar e-KYC based registration was introduced under the GST law.
+Aadhaar authentication is mandatory for the new applicants (whether an individual applicant or an applicant other than individual) in order to be eligible for grant of registration.
+Aadhaar Authentication is required to be complied with, by the persons applying for GST registration as normal taxpayer/ composition/ casual taxable person/ Input Service Distributor (ISD)/ SEZ Developer/ SEZ Unit etc, in Form GST REG 01.